arborchat/arborchat/specifications/sprout.md

 ### Version

-The version *message* is an advertisment of the sender's protocol version.
+The version *message* is an advertisement of the sender's protocol version.
 It is intended to indicate to the other end of the connection what messages are understood.

 #### Message Structure